Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 FAQs — Your Questions Answered

-The tea ceremony (茶道) is one of the most common occasions to wear a formal kimono today.
+Japanese tea ceremony (茶道) — a woman in a simple blue iromuji kimono.
+The tea ceremony is one of the most common occasions to wear formal kimono in modern Japan.

 Q. Is it disrespectful for non-Japanese people to wear a kimono?